auvsociety/uwv-simulator/README.md

 ### Key features
 -  Tested on ROS-Noetic + Gazebo-11
 - Swimming pool environment of the Singapore Autonomous Underwater Challenge (SAUVC) has been built with props that can be placed dynamically at the beginning of simulation
-- An underwater vehicle with eight thrusters, amongst which six are in a vectored configuration is included
+- An underwater vehicle (named **vec6**) with six thrusters, amongst which four are in a vectored configuration is included
 - A simple and efficient vectored thruster algorithm is developed enabling the vehicle to surge, sway, and yaw simultaneously
 - The software stack is designed to execute the top-level algorithms both in the simulation and the hardware, with minor changes at low-level methods.
 The motivation for adopting this approach was to develop a framework that anyone willing to work on higher level problems like motion planning, etc. can easily do so without the need to worry about the lower-level logic.